gaetansenn/vue-api/apps/docs/docs/guide/composables/structuring-api-functions.md

 ## Structuring API Functions

-When creating functions within the `/api` folder, it's important to understand how to use the Vue API module correctly.
+When creating functions within the `api` folder, it's important to understand how to use the Vue API module correctly.
 This guide will walk you through the process of structuring your API functions.

 ## Choosing a Provider